Rhystic1/Rocksmith2014_ToggleExclusiveMode/README.md

 HOW TO USE:

-1) Extract ExclusiveMode.7z anywhere you like.
+1) Extract Release.7z anywhere you like.
 2) Run the .exe file.

-If you realised you made a mistake, you can revert the changes by just pressing R. Then, press any key to close the program.
+3) Press the START button.

-NOTE: For now, the program will only work if you have installed Rocksmith in the default folder.
+The program supports custom folders: if it can't find the game in the default directory, it will prompt you to select the Rocksmith.ini file manually.